A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Poincar e -Bendixson theorem for a non-compact surface and generalization of Ma i er's description of recurrence

 \subsection{Topological characterizations of non-closed recurrence for surfaces}

-For a flow $v$ on a connected surface with finite genus, the end completion $S_{\mathrm{end}}$ is a closed connected surface and the resulting flow $v_{\mathrm{end}}$ on it can be obtained by adding exactly new singular points.
-This implies that Theorem~\ref{main:rec} holds for a flow with arbitrarily many singular points on a surface with finite genus as follows.
+For a flow $v$ on a connected surface with finite genus and finitely many boundary components, the end completion $S_{\mathrm{end}}$ is a compact connected surface, and the resulting flow $v_{\mathrm{end}}$ on it can be obtained by adding exactly new singular points.
+This implies that Theorem~\ref{main:rec} holds for a flow with arbitrarily many singular points on a surface with finite genus and finitely many boundary components as follows.